OrteliusAB/virrvarr/docs/docs/documentation/layout.md

 - useX -> If true the hierarchy will display from left to right, otherwise top to bottom
 - groupBy -> A function that takes the bound data on each node and returns a group identifier.
 By default nodes will be grouped by type.
 - distance -> A number that defines the distance between each axis.
 By default this will be computed based on node height/width.
+- useLine -> A boolean that forces all nodes into a single line.
+Useful for very large graphs, but will cause edges to be positoned in a less intuitive way.

 To use the hierarchy layout you supply the "hierarchy" type to the setLayout function:
 ```javascript